 Mobile devices are less than ideal for filling out forms.
 The fields are small, and when users touch a field to type, the keyboard covers up half the screen.
 It’s easy for users to lose sight of the requested information as they move from one field to the next.

-Conversational marketing transforms the form-filling experience.
+Conversational SMS marketing also transforms the form-filling experience.
 Rather than trying to key information into a form, a chatbot on SMS can get the same information from the customer.
 Using a text-messaging application, that chatbot can conversationally ask for users’ names, email addresses, contact information, and whatever other information the form needs.
 It’s easier on users, who can provide the required information through a more comfortable SMS window.

 Implementing chat and one-to-one conversations with mobile visitors to your site simplifies site navigation and helps direct your customers to the information they need.
 By offering SMS chat and asking a few key questions, you can improve your user’s online experience.